GIFT: Geometry-Induced Functional Transfer for Category-level Object Manipulation

 \subsection{User-guided trajectory generation}

-In this work, our TSIA method \cite{laha2021point} generates trajectories that adhere to the geometric constraints of the demonstrated path, $\trajectory{X}^\text{DEM}$.
+In this work, we generates trajectories through constant-screw interpolation (ScLERP) that adhere to the geometric constraints of the demonstrated path, $\trajectory{X}^\text{DEM}$.
+Here, by using a screw representation, we also guarantee the ad-invariance property is transmitted.
+That is, even when transferring to a new object which might have a different reference frame representation, the relationship between all points in the body are maintained therefore the trajectory is consistent.
+In other words, it avoids the issue with decoupled methods where depending on the reference frame (observer view) the interpolated path might be different\cite{laha2021point}.
 This path is represented as a sequence of unit dual quaternion poses, given as

 with $\dq x_{1}, \dq x_{2}, \ldots, \dq x_{n} \in \dualquatset$.
 The relative path concerning the final end-effector pose $\dq x_{n}$ is then computed as

 Given the desired end-effector goal pose $\dq x'_{n}$ in the new scene $\scene'$, the imitated path \( \trajectory{X}'\triangleq\left\{ \right\} \) is obtained from \eqref{eq:dem_path_deltas}, as